Coronado School of the Arts: History

 The idea for the school materialized in 1993.
 The school was founded in 1996 by Kris McClung and had 60 students when it opened it doors in 1996.
-In 2007, CoSA unveiled a $12 million theater arts complex that includes a 650-seat main-stage theater, a black-box theater, scene shop, music and drama rooms, administrative offices, and a fly loft.
+In 2007, CoSA unveiled a $25 million theater arts complex that includes a 640-seat main-stage theater, a black-box theater, scene shop, music and drama rooms, administrative offices, and a fly loft.

-In 2005, four evacuees of Hurricane Katrina relocated from the wind and rain damaged New Orleans Center for Creative Arts.
+In 2005, four evacuees of Hurricane Katrina relocated from the damaged New Orleans Center for Creative Arts.